genjinoguchi/devchuk.github.io/README.md

 devchuk.github.io
 =================

+Student by day, hacker and maker by night.

 This is the website of Brian Chuk!
 It will have a blog, resume, portfolio, and showcase creations by Brian Chuk.

 Potential background gif: http://i.imgur.com/EKmLMWB.gif